Originally published 12/2/2023; updated 1/9/2025

 Hourly Pay

-This compensation structure simply pays the worker for the number of hours worked, and total wages can vary from week to week based on the number of hours an employee works.
+This compensation structure simply pays the worker for the number of hours worked.
+Total wages can vary from week to week based on the number of hours an employee works.
 While there might be some regularity, it is not as predictable as salary pay.

 Non-exempt, hourly employees receive overtime pay equal to one and a half times their hourly rate.
 Though most full-time employees are eligible for benefits, some hourly workers may be excluded from participation or may receive lesser benefits, as this is up to the individual company.
 An hourly employee’s hours are usually logged on a timecard or in an electronic timekeeping system, then verified by the payroll department.